Playoff field set: Georgia vs. Ohio State; Michigan vs. TCU - Local News 8

 “As we looked at the total body of work, the committee was comfortable with Ohio State State at No. 4 and Alabama at 5,” he said in an interview with ESPN.
 Corrigan also said the committee did not make any special effort to avoid having a rematch of Ohio State and Michigan in a semifinal.

-Georgia (13-0), which won the Southeastern Conference championship game in a rout, is a 6 1/2-point favorite against Ohio State, according to FanDuel Sportsbook.

-Michigan (13-0), which took the the Big Ten title, is favored by 9 1/2 points over TCU.
+Georgia (13-0) won the Southeastern Conference championship game in a rout and Michigan (13-0) similarly took the the Big Ten title.

-TCU (12-1) suffered is first loss of the season in the Big 12 championship Saturday, falling in overtime to Kansas State.
-The loss made for an uneasy night for Heisman Trophy contender Max Duggan and the Horned Frogs.
+TCU (12-1) suffered is first loss of the season in the Big 12 championship, falling in overtime to Kansas State.
+The loss made for an uneasy night for Heisman Trophy contender Max Duggan and the Horned Frogs, but in the end they had already built enough equity during their improbable season to stay in the top four.

-“I was really nervous,” Duggan said about watching ESPN’s slow rollout of the pairings.

-Nothing to fear for the Frogs, they had already built enough equity to stay in the top four during an improbable season after being picked seventh in the Big 12.

 Ohio State (11-1) was given a second life in the playoff race when Southern California lost the Pac-12 championship game Friday night.
 A week after star quarterback C.J.
 Stroud and the Buckeyes lost at home to coach Jim Harbaugh and Michigan, they slipped into the final playoff spot, the best of a flawed batch of contenders.